-Basically what it does is it helps tone the uterus, strengthen any Braxton Hicks contractions you may be having, shorten labor and make recovery faster, help with dilation, and it help labor to be less painful.
+Basically what it does is it helps tone the uterus, strengthen any Braxton Hicks contractions you may be having, shorten labor and make recovery faster, help with dilation, and helps labor to be less painful.
 I’ve used this with my last 3 pregnancies, and I wouldn’t be without it!

 4. After Pains Tincture

-Any mama who’s had a baby knows what “after birth pains” are… especially if you’ve had more than one baby.
-Once baby is out, the uterus will continue to contract in order to get the placenta out, and once it’s out, it STILL contracts in order to decrease bleeding and help it get back down to its original size.
-That’s all well and good, but unfortunately with each baby it seems to hurt worse.
-Just when you think the pain of labor is over, you’re surprised with continued contractions!
+Any mama who’s had a baby knows what “after-birth pains” are, especially if you’ve had more than one baby.
+Once the baby is out, the uterus will continue to contract in order to get the placenta out, and once it’s out, it STILL contracts in order to decrease bleeding and help it get back down to its original size.
+That’s all well and good, but unfortunately with each baby, it seems to hurt worse.
+Just when you think the pain of labor is over, you’re surprised by continued contractions!
 How lovely is that?!

-Now, a lot of mama’s are totally done with the pain of labor at this point so they’ll opt for an OTC pain reliever like Aleve, but this mama opts for natural meds like an After Pain tincture.
-I normally use Mountain Meadow Herbs After-Pain Relief which works great, but this year I’m making my own so we’ll see how it goes.
+Now, a lot of mamas are totally done with the pain of labor at this point so they’ll opt for an OTC pain reliever like Aleve, but this mama opts for natural meds like an After Pain tincture.

 So here’s the blend I’m using for my tincture this time around.
 It’s full of relaxant herbs and herbs that are specific to cramping.
 No matter how much I liked the After-Pain Relief tincture I’d been using, when I came across the “Pain Away” tincture blend in my Making Babies book, I knew I wanted to try it.
 The only things I’ve changed is that I took out the lemon balm and added in the lobelia, and I’ve substituted brandy for the glycerin because well… I’m not a huge fan of glycerin tinctures and the point is to relax… right?
 Just joking!